 Groups will also be able to identify more clearly parts of the content in which they have more difficulties, and why these difficulties are appearing.
 They can also find new interesting materials to be presented.
 By doing both, they can be a very good source of improvement to the course content.
 Learners will be happy and proud to provide meaningful input to the course.

 We have already talked about personalization when we addressed intervention, but personalization is also a topic related to the customization of the learning content.

 We do not all share the same strengths and weaknesses.
 Some of us need more explanation; others need more practice when learning new concepts.
 Some prefer to listen to lectures; others prefer to read as a way to learn new information.

-A good Distance Learning program should support a high level of personalization within the educational content.
-Content should address all the needs and learning styles of every student.
-Whenever possible, the content should be designed to provide alternative paths for the students to choose what they want to do to learn the topic.
+A good DL program should support a high-level of personalization within the educational content.
+Content should address all the needs and learning styles.
+Whenever possible, the content should be designed to provide alternative paths for the learners to choose what they want to do.

-As we mentioned previously, students should feel they are not alone; and they should also feel that we have tailored the course with their specific needs in mind.
+As we mentioned previously, learners should feel they are not alone and they should also feel that we have tailored the course to their specific needs in mind.
 This is another important step to lead learners to success in the course.

 Not all of us are computer savvy.
-Distance Learning courses need to be based on user friendly technologies.
+DL courses need to be based on user-friendly technologies.